alphagov/govuk-prototype-kit/docs/documentation/get-started/mac-installation-guide/before-you-install.md

 ## HTML text editor

-You will need an HTML text editor to work on your prototype.
+You will need to download an HTML text editor to work on your prototype.

 There are a number of free HTML text editors to choose from, like [Atom](https://atom.io/) or [Visual Studio Code](https://code.visualstudio.com/).

 ## Command line tools